microsoft/pxt/docs/blog/arcade/code-ninjas.md

 10.
 11.
 12.
-13.Inspire Ninjas to build their dream
+13. Inspire Ninjas to build their dream
 14. games
 15.